 The success of this policy will depend on the thoughtfulness, consideration and cooperation of both tobacco users and non-users.
-Fines and citations will not be a part of the basic enforcement of this policy; however, Violations of this policy by students should be brought to the attention of the Assistant Dean for Student and Career Services or the Site Coordinator.
+Fines and citations will not be a part of the basic enforcement of this policy; however, Violations of this policy by students should be brought to the attention of the Assistant Dean for Student and Career Services.
 There shall be no reprisals against anyone reporting violations of this policy.